-As explained more fully in the Statement of Responsibilities for the Statement of Accounts out on page 13, the Deputy Chief Executive (Finance) is responsible for the preparation of the Statement of Accounts, which includes the financial statements, in accordance with proper practices as set out in the CIPFA/LASAAC Code of Practice on Local Authority Accounting in the United Kingdom 2013/14, and for being satisfied that they give a true and fair view.
+As explained more fully in the Statement of the Deputy Chief Executive (Finance)'s Responsibilities set out on page14, the Deputy Chief Executive (Finance) is responsible for the preparation of the Statement of Accounts 2014/2015, which includes the financial statements, in accordance with proper practices as set out in the CIPFA/LASAAC Code of Practice on Local Authority Accounting in the United Kingdom 2014/15, and for being satisfied that they give a true and fair view.
 Our responsibility is to audit and express an opinion on the financial statements in accordance with applicable law and International Standards on Auditing (UK and Ireland).
 Those standards require us to comply with the Auditing Practices Board's Ethical Standards for Auditors.